Chimtarga Pass

 Garbage.
 I used to think it was just the Russian trekkers and climbers, but I looked closer at the garbage left at Alauddin, Mutny, Chimtarga, Bolshoi Allo and the locations in between.
 While there are the usual signs of trekkers from Russia and Ukraine: empty bottles of cognac, canned fish tins and fully-squeezed mayonnaise packs (and even some receipts from Russian supermarkets), I have also found products from British supermarkets, and expensive trekking food packages with American labels, plus evidence of many other countries’ citizens littering here.
 And then there are the Tajik employees of the tour companies.
 They too leave their garbage behind.
 So it’s everybody.

 As for the camping spots, not everybody has the same sleeping schedule.
 A group may stay up and talk loudly well after you want to fall asleep.
 I would like to say that the mountain climbers police this, as they always get up very early, but they can be rather selfish: demanding utter silence at camp the night before they go up, and loud as a disco in camp after their successful climb.
-Local employees of the tour companies enjoy chatting, and talking loudly into the evening is not—in local culture—considered to be rude or an impediment to anybody’s sleep.
+Local employees of the tour companies enjoy chatting, and talking loudly into the late evening and night is not—in local culture—considered to be rude or an impediment to anybody’s sleep.
 Also, how social are you?
 How much privacy do you want?
 I want silence and privacy, so I don’t camp at Alauddin or Mutny if I see a crowd.
 I camp at Piyola Lake if it’s not occupied, and I set up camp on the opposite side of Mutny Lake from where the many camping spots are located.
-Bolshoi Allo in high season (late July to end of August) may occasionally get busy.
+Buzurg Alo Lake (Bolshoi Allo) in high season (late July to end of August) may occasionally get busy.
 I had it to myself at the end of September, but if I go in August I will probably camp (on the west side of the pass) in one of the many flat areas at about 3500-3550 meters or the final camp at about 3800 meters.

 The photos above show the area around 3500 meters on the west side of Chimtarga Pass.
 Photo on the left by the Kulagin team on August 28, 2016 (looking up the valley).
 Photo on the right by myself on September 25, 2019 (looking down the valley).
 There were plenty of camping spots (flat areas for a tent, and water flowing nearby).